-Full Day Advanced Canyoneering Trip – Granary Canyon
+Full Day Canyoneering Trip – Granary Canyon

 Our Full Day “advanced” canyoneering routes require physical exertion and stamina.
 These trips are a lot of fun for people who enjoy being active outside for a good part of the day, getting a full-body workout and pushing their own limits either physically or mentally.

 Granary Canyon is closed to Big Horn Sheep Lambing Season from April 1st through August 15th